Virginia Car Accident Lawyer

 Our Virginia car accident attorney does not work on a retainer, which is a fee that the client usually pays upfront.
 Instead, we work on a contingency basis.
 This means a fee is only taken at the end of the case if there is a settlement or verdict in your favor.
 If a settlement or verdict cannot be reached, then you do not have to pay a fee.

 A settlement is when the insurance company agrees to pay the proper amount of compensation owed to you.
-That’s not always the case, which is why Our Virginia car accident attorney prepares for every case as if it was going to trial.
+That’s not always the case results, which is why Our Virginia car accident attorney prepares for every case as if it was going to trial.
 A verdict is a decision that is made after a lawsuit is filed.

 Yes, Regan Zambri Long car accident lawyers practice in Virginia, Maryland, and Washington, DC.